smartmobilefactory/SMF-Fastlane-Commons/setup/README.md

 This lane uploads the app to Testflight. :arrow_up::airplane:

 #### `smf_push_git_tag_release`
 This lane pushes changes to GitHub using the created tag.
-Is also creates a GitHub release.
+It also creates a GitHub release.

 #### `smf_send_slack_notification`
 [See this lane in Common Setup](#smf_send_slack_notification)